tillbiskup/spinpy/README.rst

 SpinPy
 ======

-SpinPy is a Python framework for conveniently handling quantum-chemical calculations and the post-processing of the acquired data.
+SpinPy is a Python framework for simulating EPR data.

 For more general information on SpinPy see its `homepage <https://www.spinpy.de/>`_.